MA in Critical and Cultural Theory

 The MA is housed in a School with an ambitious interdisciplinary project, an active fine art community, a critically and politically engaged history of art degree and a dynamic museum studies course.
 While this rich context is one of its defining characteristics, the MA is not limited to a consideration of art and aesthetics.
 Our approach is also informed by other cultural forms, such as text, music and popular culture and critical traditions – from literary criticism and semiology to sound studies and new thinking on technology, gender, and the posthuman.

 The University incorporates world-class library resources and collections.
 The Brotherton Library holds a wide variety of archive and early printed material in its Special Collections which are available for use in your independent research.
 Our other library resources are also excellent, and the University Library offers a comprehensive training programme to help you make the most of them.

 The School houses Parallax, published by Taylor & Francis, an internationally distributed journal of cultural theory and analysis.

 The two modules that sit at the heart of this course will develop your understanding of cultural theory over time.

-You’ll develop an understanding of the ideas of “commodity” and “commodity fetish” that are central to the study of consumer culture, as well as issues around language, sign and discourse and subjectivity.
-Then you’ll put this into the context of the development of cultural studies, focusing on thinkers from Rousseau to Kant and Homi Bhabha.
-You’ll use film and other texts to explore these ideas.
+You will develop an understanding of the ideas of ‘commodity’ and commodity fetish’ that are central to the study of consumer culture, as well as issues around language, sign and discourse and subjectivity.
+You will put this into the context of the development of cultural studies, focusing on thinkers from Rousseau to Kant and Homi Bhabha.
+You will use film and other texts to explore these ideas.